michaelockenden/algorand-flask/blog/blogpost.md

     return app
 ```

-The secret key is used to encrpyt browser cookies, making it especially important for storing user information.
+The secret key is used to encrypt browser cookies, making it especially important for storing user information.

 Now, we can use Flask-Login to set routes as `login_required`, meaning they can't be accessed without an account.
-Also, the `current_user` instance is used to retrieve information about the signed in user.
+Also, the `current_user` instance is used to retrieve information about the signed-in user.
 Let's now add these into our `views.py`.

 ```python
 from flask_login import login_required, current_user